alexisejohnson/alexisejohnson/README.md

 # Welcome to LexHub ✨
-My personal archive of systems, workflows, and project thinking.
+_My personal archive of systems, workflows, and project thinking._
 <img width="2548" height="640" alt="ALEXIS JOHNSON" src="https://github.com/user-attachments/assets/d174b599-c9ad-4faa-b079-8820902efd22" />

 ## Before You Explore
-If you're here, that means you're looking for clarity and structure.
-If you value intention over guesswork, you’re in the right place.

-Every file, layout, and framework here reflects real project management principles:
+Most people reach LexHub from my résumé or LinkedIn.
+If that’s you, you’re likely here to understand how I create order, communicate work, and manage complexity.
+This space was built for that level of transparency.

+Everything you see reflects the principles I use in real environments:
 - clarity before execution
-- organized workflows over reactive scrambling
+- workflows that stay organized under pressure
-- consistent processes that reduce confusion
+- structure that keeps people aligned
-- documentation that removes guesswork
+- documentation that answers questions before they appear
-- systems that help people deliver, not struggle
+- systems that keep work steady and predictable

 ---